-For one thing, even if you are cramming for an exam, you will probably do far better in the long run by understanding one book incredibly well as opposed to having a passing familiarity with a dozen books, the main points of which you were vague about in the first place due to skimming without a memorization strategy.
+For one thing, even if you are cramming for an exam, you will probably do far better in the long run by understanding one book incredibly well.

 Second, I think the speed reading phenomenon stems in part from consumer culture.
 It’s a process in which consumption that matters more than ownership.
 I saw a video a while back created by a guy promising to teach you how to read a book a week this year.

-The whole speed reading concept brings me the image of a man who owned so many cars that even when he could figure out which one he wanted to drive, he couldn’t find it in his garage.
-And when he finally did find the desired car, there was hardly any space to maneuver it around the others and drive it out onto the street.
+Thus, the whole speed reading concept brings to mind the image of the man who owned so many cars that, even when he could figure out which one he wanted to drive, he couldn’t find the desired automobile in his own garage…

 At least not without denting something precious.